Gravitational Merging as a Possible Source for the Cosmological Accelerating: The Main Cosmological Relations

 and

-where $a(t)$ represents the scale factor, $ \rho $ is the cosmic fluid density, $p$ is the pressure, and $k$ is the curvature signature.
-These equations can be combined to get [ref]:
+where $a(t)$ represents the scale factor and $k$ is the curvature signature.
+These equations can be combined to get \cite{c5, c6},

 We shall study the scaling behavior of the energy density in terms of scale factor.
-For the perfect fluid Eq.$(\ref{hard0})$, from (\ref{a3}) we have the standard result Eq.$(\ref{hard6})$.\\ It turns out that the expansion rate depends on where the energy density comes from.
+For the perfect fluid Eq.$(\ref{hard0})$, from (\ref{a3}) we have the standard result,

+It turns out that the expansion rate depends on where the energy density comes from.
 The part of the energy density that comes form particles are being attracted towards each other by the force of gravity which is what one would expect.
-Strangely though, the part of the energy density that comes from the cosmological constant (as a condidate) has the opposite effect; it increases the expansion rate \cite{c21}.
-Instead of cosmological constant, as we have mentioned above ultra-dense regions are now introduced to account for extra accelerations observed in our universe.
-To have a real cosmology with these two parts of the energy density, we invoke our proposed EOS Eq.$(\ref{hard1})$.
-Combination of two Eqs.$(\ref{a3})$ and $(\ref{hard0})$ gives:
+Strangely though, the part of the energy density that comes from the cosmological constant (as a candidate) has the opposite effect and it increases the expansion rate of the large scale universe\cite{c21}.
+Instead of cosmological constant, as we will see later, the merging of over (under)-dense cosmic objects are now introduced to account for extra-accelerations observed in our universe.\\ To have a real cosmology with these two contrast parts of the energy density, we invoke our proposed EOS Eq.$(\ref{hard1})$.
+Combination of two Eqs.$(\ref{a3})$ and $(\ref{hard1})$ gives:

 which can be integrated to

 or

 where $c$ and $C=\ln(c)$ are constants.
 The latter can be rearranged to get the following analytical formula: